Elizabeth Aguilar

-Elizabeth Aguilar González is a Mexican actress, singer, model and beauty queen.
-She became Mexico's representative to Miss World 1977 in which she achieved a Top 15 placement.
+Elizabeth Aguilar González (born 18 August 1954) is a Mexican actress and beauty pageant titleholder who won Señorita Estado de México 1977.
+She represented Mexico at Miss World 1977 and reached the top 15.

-Early Life and Education
+Early life

-Aguilar was born on August 18, 1954 in Ameca, Jalisco.
+Aguilar was born on 18 August 1954 in Ameca, Jalisco.
 From childhood, she showed an inclination for the performing arts, participating in school festivals.
-After completing secondary school, she began studying Dentistry but left the career unfinished due to her foray into beauty pageants.
-Subsequently, Elizabeth studied acting, dramaturgy, and Philosophy at the National Autonomous University of Mexico (UNAM).
+After completing secondary school, Aguilar began studying dentistry but left as she had begun pageantry.
+Subsequently, she studied acting, dramaturgy, and Philosophy at the National Autonomous University of Mexico (UNAM).

 Career

-Aguilar began competing in beauty pageants at the age of 21 years old.
-She won her first title of Señorita Estado de México 1977 which led her to compete nationally for the Señorita México title, where she was the first runner-up.
-That same year, Elizabeth represented Mexico in the Miss World 1977 pageant, managing to classify among the top 15 semi-finalists.
+Aguilar won her first title of Señorita Estado de México 1977 which led her to compete nationally for the Señorita México title, where she was the first runner-up.
+That same year, Aguilar represented Mexico at Miss World 1977, and reached the top 15.

-Aguilar made her artistic debut as a special host for the program Variedades de media noche in 1977.
-Her career has developed primarily in film and television, distinguishing herself as an "excellent actress."
-She gained significant notoriety by posing for Playboy magazine in 1984, being considered the first Mexican Playmate—a controversial decision in a conservative era, but one that further boosted her artistic career.
+Aguilar hosted the program Variedades de media noche in 1977, and then appeared on film and television.
+She posed for Playboy magazine in 1984, and was the first Mexican Playmate.